-Acclaimed New York Times bestselling author of The Vanishing Velazquez Laura Cumming shares the riveting story of her mother’s mysterious kidnapping as a toddler in a small English coastal village—and how that event reverberated through her own family and her art for decades.
+The acclaimed New York Times bestselling author of The Vanishing Velazquez shares a riveting true story “with as many twists and turns as any mystery” (Los Angeles Times) describing her mother’s mysterious kidnapping as a toddler in a small English coastal village—“an incredible and incredibly unusual book about family secrets” (Nick Hornby, The Believer).

 In the fall of 1929, when Laura Cumming’s mother was three years old, she was kidnapped from a beach on the Lincolnshire coast of England.
-There were no screams when she was taken, suggesting the culprit was someone familiar to her, and when she turned up again in a nearby village several days later, she was found in perfect health and happiness.
+There were no screams when she was taken, suggesting the culprit was someone familiar to her, and when she turned up again in a nearby village several days later, she was happy and in perfect health.
 No one was ever accused of a crime.
 The incident quickly faded from her memory, and her parents never discussed it.
 To the contrary, they deliberately hid it from her, and she did not learn of it for half a century.

 This was not the only secret her parents kept from her.
 For many years, while raising her in draconian isolation and protectiveness, they also hid the fact that she’d been adopted, and that shortly after the kidnapping, her name was changed from Grace to Betty.

-In Five Days Gone, Laura Cumming brilliantly unspools the tale of her mother’s life and unravels the multiple mysteries at its core.
+“Both page-turning and richly absorbing” (The Providence Journal), On Chapel Sands (originally titled Five Days Gone)unspools the tale of Cumming’s mother’s life and unravels the multiple mysteries at its core.
 Using photographs from the time, historical documents, and works of art, Cumming investigates this case of stolen identity with the toolset of a detective and the unique intimacy of a daughter trying to understand her family’s past and its legacies.
-Compulsive, vivid, and profoundly touching, Five Days Gone is a masterful blend of memoir and history, an extraordinary personal narrative unlike any other.
+“Brilliant” (The Guardian) and “a story told with such depth of feeling and observation and such lyrical writing I couldn’t put it down” (Anna Quindlen), On Chapel Sandsis a masterful blend of memoir and history, an extraordinary personal narrative unlike any other.

 Laura Cumming has been the art critic of TheObserver (London) since 1999.
 Previously, she was arts editor of the New Statesman magazine, literary editor of the Listener, and deputy editor of Literary Review.
 She is a former columnist for the Herald and has contributed to the London Evening Standard, TheGuardian, L’Express, and Vogue.
 Her book The Vanishing Velazquez was longlisted for the Bailie Gifford Prize and was a New York Times bestseller.